 National Energy Retail Law Government of South Australia

-Energy market rules and legislation (AEMC) Australian Government
+National Energy Retail Rules (AEMC) Australian Government

 Regulation of the National Energy Retail Law (AER) Australian Government

-Victorian Energy Retail Code Victorian Essential Service Commission
+Energy Retail Code (Victorian) Essential Service Commission